-If your backyard is anything like ours, we've been spending the last few weeks clearing out the winter weeds and making rooms for all kinds of Spring Awesomeness!!!
+If your backyard is anything like ours, we've been spending the last few weeks clearing out the winter weeds and making room for all kinds of Spring Awesomeness!!!

 One of our favorite parts in the Spring cleanup of the backyard is to make sure we're welcoming the birds and butterflies back by clearing out their birdbaths and bird feeders.
 The kids asked if we could make some new bird feeders as some of ours had seen better days, and so I shared with them how to make these fun orange bird feeders.

 Orange Bird Feeder Story

 One day during our visit to his house in rural Kansas, I noticed he had an orange on a piece of wood hanging from a tree outside his living room window.
 I asked him about it, and being the quick-witted character he was, he immediately responded with a story about how the squirrels had brought the orange up the tree and built themselves a bowl and that they loved to collect rain or something to that extent.

 Listening so intently to his story, I was fascinated by how in the world the squirrels could get a full orange up in the tree and just had about a thousand questions about these genius squirrels.

 Have I mentioned ever how gullible I am?
 I am super gullible.

 The real reason for the orange was that it attracted birds to his yard and he loved to watch them from his front window.
 I often think of Grandpa Emmett when I see birds in the yard and even more so with these fun orange bird feeders.
 I sure do miss him!

 Making the Kids Bird Feeder

-You will find with these bird feeders that not only do the birds come for the seeds, they also love the citrus.
+You will find with these bird feeders that not only do the birds come for the seeds, but they also love the citrus.
 They are super fun to make with the kids and pretty easy!
 Here's how you do it.